bonny/WordPress-Simple-History/readme.txt

 = 2.4.x (November 2015) =

 - Fixed: The media logger now shows the width and height of uploaded images again.
+- Updated: Added date filter to show just events from just one day.
+Useful for sites that get hammered by brute force login attempts.
+On one site where I hade 166434 login attempots the last 7 days this helped to make the log actually load :/.

 = 2.4 (November 2015) =